 Whereas the end result may actually be to improve the overall visibility of your website so that you get more leads or sales- this is only the end goal.

 So, what is SEO really about?
 In simple terms, SEO is about making your website as friendly as possible to search engines – in other words, optimising for search engines in a way that helps them do their job more efficiently.
 And why?
-Because it longer it takes for them to “understand” your website the more resources they need to expend in order to be able to deliver great results and more resources costs them…well, more money.
+Because the longer it takes for them to "understand" your website the more resources they need to expend in order to be able to deliver great results and more resources costs them...well, more time and money.

 Let’s break that down.
 “Search Engine Optimisation” literally means we are optimising our site for search engines.
 The real goal isn’t just to achieve a top ranking or to tick off some checklist; the goal is to make it easier (and cheaper) for search engines to find, index, and retrieve information from your website.
 Ultimately, if you help search engines work faster and smarter, they’ll “reward” you by showing your content to more users.